weeeBox/mobile-system-design/exercises/chat-app.md

 - **DI Graph**
 Dependency injection graph.
 See: [Dependency injection in Android](https://developer.android.com/training/dependency-injection) and [Dependency injection in iOS](https://www.raywenderlich.com/14223279-dependency-injection-tutorial-for-ios-getting-started).
 - **Image Loader**
+Responsible for loading images from web/disk into UI elements.
+- **Attachment Provider**
-Responsible for loading and caching static images.
-Usually represented by a 3rd-party library.
+Responsible for loading image attachments from the media library and camera into memory.
 - **Coordinator**
 Organizes flow logic between Chat Lobby and Chat Room components.
 Helps decouple components of the system from each other.
 - **App Module**